coreylweathers/personal-website/README.md

 hugo server -D
 ```

 This will start a local development server at http://localhost:1313/ with hot-reloading enabled.
+The development environment will automatically use your `config/development/params.toml` settings.

 ## Creating Content